lealre/fastapi-testcontainer-asyncpg/docs/index.md

     await async_engine.dispose()
 ```

 The last fixture is the `async_client` function, which will create the [`AsyncClient`](https://fastapi.tiangolo.com/advanced/async-tests/), directly imported from [HTTPX](https://www.python-httpx.org/), and provide it to make requests to our endpoints.
-Here, the session provided by `async_session` will override the session originally used in our app as dependency injection while the client is being used.
+Here, the session provided by `async_session` will override the session originally used in our app as a dependency injection while the client is being used.

 ```py title="tests/conftest.py" linenums="48"
 @pytest.fixture